prcore/assistant/README.md

 ## Magic mode

-If you defined `MAGIC_WORD` in `.env` file, when user input the magic word, the assistant will allow user to ask any question, even not related to the documentation.
+If you defined `MAGIC_WORD` in `.env` file, when user input the magic word, the assistant will allow user to ask any question.

+Note: In this mode, the assistant won't use the knowledge base.